24 season 6: Summary

 Gredenko is captured by CTU and he agrees to help bring in Fayed in exchange for amnesty, but warns Fayed instead.
 Gredenko dies and Jack manages to track down Fayed.
 After a struggle, Jack single-handedly kills Fayed and finds the two remaining bombs.
 Jack then receives a phone call from Audrey, who is apparently still alive and is then turned over to Cheng Zhi.
 Cheng demands a Russian circuit board from one of the nukes, information that could start a war, in exchange for Audrey's freedom.
 President Palmer reluctantly authorizes Jack's plan but collapses during a press conference, allowing Daniels to assume executive duties and reverse the order.
 Jack goes rogue and goes through with the exchange, learning that Audrey has endured pharmaceutical torture.
 His plan to destroy the board fails and Cheng gets hold of it.

 Russia discovers that the Chinese have the circuit board and threatens military action.
 Cheng discovers that the board has been damaged and calls Phillip Bauer to fix it.
 Jack gets a lead from Audrey about Cheng's location but before they can use it, CTU is infiltrated by Chinese mercenaries, led by Zhou, and most members of CTU are taken hostage.

 Milo is fatally shot when he steps up to protect Nadia.
 Jack Bauer, Mike Doyle and others are able to kill the mercenaries and they learn that one of Phillip Bauer's conditions for helping the Chinese was that his grandson Josh be delivered to him.
 Phillip Bauer calls the White House and offers to give the circuit board for Josh, and they agree.
 Doyle takes Josh from Jack to go ahead with the exchange.

 Jack finds out about the deal and gets help from Bill Buchanan, who had been fired from CTU earlier after the Department of Justice needed a fall guy for the escape of Abu Fayed.
 The exchange fails as Jack predicted and Phillip Bauer manages to capture Josh on an offshore oil rig while still in possession of the circuit board.
 Daniels decides to launch an air strike against the oil rig but Jack and Bill commandeer a helicopter in order to save Josh.
 They arrive in time to kill Cheng's men, capture Cheng alive and rescue Josh.
 Phillip Bauer dies in the subsequent airstrike.
-Jack confronts Audrey's father, James Heller, by whom he feels abandoned and lashes out.
-Heller apologizes, but convinces Jack that Audrey would be safer without him.
+Jack confronts and lashes out at Audrey's father, James Heller, who holds Jack responsible for Audrey's torture.
+While Heller apologizes and acknowledges he was unfair to Jack, he convinces Jack that Audrey would be safer without him.
 Jack tells a sleeping Audrey that even though he loves her, he must let her go for her own sake.
 He walks outside to a cliff and stares off at the ocean at an uncertain future.